 (2) If plant that would otherwise be required to be operated or driven by a person qualified under these regulations is undergoing repair or adjustment that plant may be operated or driven for that purpose by the person carrying out the repair or adjustment if the person has been trained, and is competent, to do so.

-(3) The State mining engineer may exempt a person from the requirements of subregulation (1)(a) if the State mining engineer is satisfied that in the circumstances it is impracticable to employ a person who holds a relevant certificate.
+(3) The State mining engineer may exempt a person from the requirements of subregulation (1A)(a), (b) or (c) or (1)(a) if the State mining engineer is satisfied that in the circumstances it is impracticable to employ a person who holds a relevant certificate or licence.

 (4) A person must not use or operate any plant unless the person has been authorised to do so by the manager or the manager’s representative.